 Home Depot forecasts 2020 sales growth below expectations

-Dec 11 (Reuters) - Home Depot Inc HD.N on Wednesday forecast fiscal 2020 sales growth below Wall Street expectations, three weeks after the home improvement chain cut its 2019 sales forecast.
+Dec 11 (Reuters) - Home improvement chain Home Depot Inc HD.N on Wednesday forecast fiscal 2020 sales growth below Wall Street expectations.

-The company said last month that its One Home Depot strategy, which aims to improve the online and brick-and-mortar businesses, was not yet generating as much revenue as it had expected, prompting it to cut its 2019 sales forecast for the second time.

-The strategy will address the evolving needs of its customers, Chief Executive Officer Craig Menear said in a statement on Wednesday.
+The company, ahead of its analyst day on Wednesday, said it expects fiscal 2020 sales growth of about 3.5% to 4%.

 Analyst on average had expected sales growth of 4.3%, according to IBES data from Refinitiv.